Eli(sabeth) Teje Duis

 First a means to an end.
 A tool, a means of transport.
 Conquered, exploited, mistreated, respected and loved.
 Dependent, independent.

-This project critically examines the role of horses in competitive sport and human culture.
-Composed entirely of found footage and set to two contrasting songs: HorsegiirL’s My Barn, My Rules and Lil Nas X’s Old Town Road; the video juxtaposes disturbing, absurd and emotionally charged scenes to expose systems of control, performance, and commodification.
+Composed entirely of found footage and set to two contrasting songs: HorsegiirL’s My Barn, My Rules and Lil Nas X’s Old Town Road; this video work juxtaposes disturbing, absurd and emotionally charged scenes to expose systems of control, performance, and commodification.

 Modified Chair